Spanish FSP MadridMadrid, Spain

 THE STUDY ABROAD EXPERIENCE

-In addition to a full academic schedule, the term abroad includes a week-long break for travel within the Iberian peninsula and opportunities for group excursions to sites of artistic and natural beauty.
+In addition to a full academic schedule, the term abroad includes opportunities for group excursions to sites of artistic and natural beauty.

 For more information, please see the Spanish and Portuguese Department website.